Young talent is the key to scientific and technological innovation - ExBulletin

 Young talent is the key to scientific and technological innovation

-China has advocated the need to develop new productive capacity to promote innovation and quality development.
+BEIJING – China has advocated the need to develop new productive capacity to foster innovation and high-quality development.
 Scientific research is an innovative, complex and uncertain activity that requires a large commitment of resources.

 Indeed, young scientific and technological talent is the driving force behind research and innovation.
 And without continuous human, material and financial resources, it is difficult to achieve breakthroughs in the fields of science and technology.